tools200ms/AlphaWrap/README.md

 - Emulated USB storage.
 - Guest interaction via SSH.

-**Note:** `AlphaWrap` has been tested with `qemu-system-aarch64` and `qemu-system-arm`, however as this is only 'wrapper', other architectures, such as `qemu-system-riscv64` should not be an issue.
+**Note:** `AlphaWrap` has been tested with `qemu-system-aarch64` and `qemu-system-arm`, however, as this is only 'wrapper', other architectures, such as `qemu-system-riscv64` should not be an issue.

 ## Concept

-At the beginning there is an image (ARM image).
+At the beginning, there is an image (ARM image).
 To launch the image, the user specifies the device model to emulate (by default 'raspi3b' if omitted), along with the paths to the kernel, initramfs, and most importantly, the ARM image file.

-The image will be turned into container, if option `--name` is provided, 'named' container is created.
-If `--name` is skipped, 'temporary' container is created - that will live only until VM is on.
-'Named' container stays indefinitely, until is intentionally removed.
+`AlphaWrap` creates container basing on image, if option `--name` is provided, 'named' container is created.
+If `--name` is skipped, 'temporary' container is created that will live only until VM is on.
+'Named' container stays indefinitely, until intentional removal.

-The benefit coming from this approach is that image stays intact.
+The benefit coming from this approach is that the image stays intact.
 Some systems, such as Raspberry PI OS modify image upon first launch what is very practical for user.
-But, while experimenting and developing it's essential to keep track on what has changed, what not.
-Thus, distinction between images - that never change, and containers - that are prone for changes, is very practical.
+But, while experimenting and developing, it's essential to keep track on what has changed, what not.
+Thus, the distinction between images - that never change, and containers - that are prone for changes, is very practical.
 Container name can be provided after parameter `--name`, if `--name` does not have any name afterward, random container name is given.

 Unlike Docker, `AlphaWrap` allows on launching only one VM (container).
 The reason is that there is actually no need for an interaction in between containers.
 Container is launched to do a certain job, such as build Linux distribution for ARM and exit.

-When container is created, user can attach "Attachable Storage" that is emulated "USB storage device", or execute (over SSH) certain command.
+When a container is created, user can attach "Attachable Storage" that is emulated "USB storage device", or execute (over SSH) certain command.

 Below, complete guide with an examples.